Despite the cloudless sky promising another sunny day, I could see my breath in the morning air.

 What is the Alhambra?

-“How unworthy is my scribbling of the place”
+“How unworthy is my scribbling of the place” Washington Irvine

 The Alhambra is perched on a hill overlooking Granada, like a guardian.
-The current palace and fortifications of the Alhambra were built in the 13th and 14th centuries, although it’s likely there were buildings in this strategic location long before that.
+The current palace and fortifications of the Alhambra were built in the 13th, and 14th centuries, although it’s likely there were buildings in this strategic location long before that.

-After the Catholic Kings took over they turned the Alhambra into a royal residence fit for the renaissance.
-But then at some point, the palaces and gardens described by Moorish poets as “a pearl set in emeralds” were abandoned and fell into disrepair.
+After the Catholic Kings took over, they turned the Alhambra into a royal residence fit for the renaissance.
+But then, at some point, the palaces and gardens described by Moorish poets as “a pearl set in emeralds” were abandoned and fell into disrepair.

-Despite his misgivings, the book reintroduced the Alhambra to western society, and care began to be taken to preserve and repair it, leading to an acknowledgment as a UNESCO World Heritage Site, the crown jewel of Granada, and some would say, of Spain.
+Despite his misgivings, the book reintroduced the Alhambra to western society, and care began to be taken to preserve and repair it, leading to an acknowledgement as a UNESCO World Heritage Site, the crown jewel of Granada, and, some would say, of Spain.